MORE ABOUT JOB

 2. If He sent / let satan bring destruction into Job’s life only to turn around and undo it, that is a house divided.
 Matt 12:24-26

 3. If the devil is God’s chastening agent, how can we resist satan and

-4. We cannot look at someone's experience -- even in the Bible -- to determine
+4. We cannot look at someone’s experience — even in the Bible — to determine God’s will.

 5. Eeverything in the Bible is truly stated, but not everything is true.

 a.
 The Pharisees said Jesus was a sinner.
 John 9:13-16; 24

 b.
 They actually said those things, but those statements are not accurate.